alexdlaird/air-quality-bot/README.md

 [pyngrok](https://github.com/alexdlaird/pyngrok) so the bot can be fully tested end-to-end.

-## Travis Build
+## CI Build

-If you would like the project to build for you in Travis (or similar), you may need to add the following environment variables to the CI's console.
+If you would like the project to build for you in a CI system, you may need to add the following environment variables to the CI's console.
 Their actual values do not matter (use dummy values, not real), but certain versions of the `boto` dependency need them to be present when initializing its